Erotixxx Award

-The Erotixxx Award (eLine Award  or Eroticline Award until 2008) is a prize awarded in the adult film industry by German magazine eLine (established as EAN), which had been presented yearly from 2005 to 2009 as part of the Venus Berlin trade fair, an international trade festival of the erotic.
-They were the successors to the Venus Awards, which had been presented until 2004 and then resumed in 2010.
-Starting in 2010, the Erotixxx Award became a part of the erotic fair eroFame from Hannover and, since 2011, only awards innovative products, toys, and companies.
-During the Venus Berlin years, prizewinners had been chosen by a jury and by a ballot of webmasters or registered users of several German erotic websites.
-After that time, it switched to the editorial staff of eLine and EAN.
+The Erotixxx Award (eLine Award or Eroticline Award until 2008) is a film award in the adult film industry presented by German magazine eLine (established as EAN).
+Between 2005 and 2009, the award was presented yearly as part of the Venus Berlin trade fair, an international trade festival of the erotic.
+The Erotixxx Award was the successor to the Venus Award, which had been presented until 2004 and then resumed in 2010.
+Starting in 2010, the Erotixxx Award became a part of the erotic fair eroFame in Hannover and, since 2011, it has only awarded innovative products, toys, and companies.
+During the Venus Berlin years, prizewinners were chosen by a jury and by a ballot of webmasters or registered users of several German erotic websites.
+Since that time, they have been chosen by the editorial staff of eLine and EAN.